-The roof is extremely lightweight and can be completely dismantled so easily that at the beginnign of summer it can be taken down within a few days (including the ring), before being re-erected in the fall within three weeks.
+The roof is extremely lightweight and can be completely dismantled so easily that at the beginnign of the summer season it can be taken down within a few days (including the ring), before being re-erected in the fall within three weeks.

 LABFAC Paris (Finn Geipel, Nicolas Michelin); schlaich bergermann partner